happenslol/WarpDeplete/README.md

 * History and best times for dungeon timer and objectives
 * Death logs with times and player names
 * Even more customization
+* Localization
+* End of dungeon stats and times sharing after a disconnect

 ## Credits

 This AddOn has benefited a lot from other similar AddOns.
-A lot of the timer code was taken from the amazing AddOn [GottaGoFast](https://www.curseforge.com/wow/addons/gottagofast) and the awesome WeakAura [M+ Timer](https://wago.io/M+Timer).
+Some of the timer features and things like the current pull display were possible to implement way quicker and more easily because there was previous work done the in amazing AddOn [GottaGoFast](https://www.curseforge.com/wow/addons/gottagofast) and the awesome WeakAura [M+ Timer](https://wago.io/M+Timer).
 You should definitely check these out if there are things about this timer that you don't like, or if you're looking for an alternative.